AmpereComputing/gVisor-on-ampere/PTRACE.md

 drwxrwxr-x  3 1000 1000  4096 Nov  6 13:31 webhook
 drwxrwxr-x 11 1000 1000  4096 Nov  6 13:31 website
 ```
+It is necessary to modify the WORKSPACE file located in the root of the source project
+directory previously cloned from git sources with information needed to download arm64
+binaries as part of the building process.
 Using a text editor open the WORKSPACE file.
-To download the ARM64 Go binaries you must find the following lines:
+To configure the download of the arm64 `Golang` binaries you must first locate the
+following lines in the WORKSPACE file:

 ```
 load("@io_bazel_rules_go//go:deps.bzl", "go_register_toolchains", "go_rules_dependencies")